Algebraic Property Graphs: Conclusion

 \section{Conclusion}

-In this paper, we have provided a sound mathematical basis for a family of data models we call algebraic property graphs, representing a bridge between heavily used graph and non-graph data models, broadening the scope of graph computing and lowering the barrier to building enterprise knowledge graphs at scale.
+In this paper, we have provided a sound mathematical basis for a family of data models we call algebraic property graphs, representing a bridge between heavily used graph and non-graph data models, helping to broaden the scope of graph computing and lower the barrier to building enterprise knowledge graphs at scale.
+The paper has presented multiple points of view on APGs: they can be considered as coalgebras of an endofunctor, models of a theory, or generalized to GAPGs in the framework of ${\sf Poly}$.
+Each of these points of view brings different aspects of APGs into focus, as well as connecting them to the large bodies of literature on coalgebra, categorical logic, and ${\sf Poly}$ respectively.
+The conjectures in the paper attempt to relate these points of view in the context of data migration, but more work is needed to adequately liaise between this viewpoints.

 Among many possible ways of standardizing the popular notion of a property graph, we believe the use of algebraic data types is especially promising due to their ubiquity and conceptual simplicity.
-The incorporation of this approach into the design of TinkerPop 4 is currently in progress.
-In addition, the details of the relationship between algebraic property graphs and CQL / algebraic databases~\cite{wadt} is a promising line of future work.
-One particularly interesting application would be to bring APG together with a relational streaming framework such as \cite{akidau2015dataflow}, extending the property graph idiom to complex event processing.
+In addition, the details of the relationship between algebraic property graphs and algebraic databases~\cite{wadt} is a promising line of future work with immediate applications in industry.